-Reimbursement may be requested for such necessary miscellaneous travel expenses as registration fees, car rental, gas for car rental, rideshare fare, taxi fare, tips (not to exceed \$5 per tip), toll fees, business telephone calls, parking fees and up to \$5.00 per day for personal telephone calls while in travel status.
-All miscellaneous travel expenses claimed for reimbursement must be individually with a detailed explanation.
+Reimbursement may also be requested for such necessary miscellaneous travel expenses as registration fees, car rental, taxi fares, toll fees, business telephone calls, parking fees and up to \$5.00 per day for personal telephone calls while in travel status.
+All miscellaneous travel expenses claimed on the travel voucher must be individually identified and explained.
 Receipts are required for all individual miscellaneous travel expenses exceeding \$10.00.
-Examples of non-reimbursable expenses include food and drink, entertainment, late check-out charges, laundry, and parking tickets or other traffic tickets.